 Speaks to Catholics who have left the Church in an effort to heal wounds and reconcile them.

 Assistance for those coping with the loss of a loved one.
-Members help in coordination of baked goods delivered to parishioners, babysitting, house-sitting, picking up relatives at the airport, and coordinating use of the LAC for family reception.
+Members help in coordination of baked goods delivered to parishioners, babysitting, house-sitting, picking up relatives at the airport, and coordinating the use of the LAC for family receptions.
 An All Souls Memorial Mass is celebrated in November to remember all who have died.
 This Mass is open to all parishioners to support and celebrate the New Life in Christ.
 Free Grief Recover Support Programs, of six weekly meetings, are held at St. Joseph Church throughout the year.
 Consult the bulletin for current programs.

 Exists to heighten awareness of life in all its facets - praying - learning - sharing and serving.

-Addresses issues of concern to us as Christians such as social issues that impact the family and all of us as individuals; Respect for Life the Homeless, the poor and the hungry, health care and hospice.
+Addresses issues of concern to us as Christians such as issues that impact the family and all of us as individuals; Respect for Life the Homeless, the poor and the hungry, health care and hospice.
 The Social Concerns Committee provides, prepares and serves a meal at St. Patrick's on the 5th Wednesday of the Month.
 In addition they are involved in the giving tree, and mitten tree.
 Call Office: 440/238-1770

 Beautifies the Church grounds on a seasonal basis.

 This committee is dedicated to offering up to date adult formation opportunities including small group discussions and presentations on Scripture, Church Teachings and other relevant topics.
 For more information or if you are interested in joining the AFF Committee call the office 440-238-1770.